Exploiting network topology in brain-scale simulations of spiking neural networks

-An improved version of the MAM explaining the free coupling parameter and removing excess synchrony is presently under investigation \cite{Pronold24_979}.
+An improved version of the MAM that explains the coupling parameter and removes excess synchrony is presently under investigation \cite{Pronold24_979}.
 Once established, this model or future variants may replace the original MAM as a benchmark.

 The MAM-benchmark model used in this study enables systematic evaluation of our algorithm across a wide range of network sizes (\fref{fig:weak-scaling}) while maintaining constant activity levels, as well as controlled parameter variations.
 Its strong-scaling characteristics are comparable to the MAM under the conventional simulation scheme (see \fref{fig:benchmark-models}).
 However, the simplified neuron model of the MAM-benchmark differs from standard integrate-and-fire neurons in that its update cost is largely independent of spiking activity.
 As a consequence, it does not capture workload imbalances arising from heterogeneous firing rates, which significantly influence synchronization and performance in the MAM (\sref{sec:MAM-ori}).
 In this respect, the MAM-benchmark does not fully expose the performance implications of the structure-aware scheme for more biologically realistic models, although it remains a valuable tool for controlled scalability studies.